What is the International Date Line?

-The International Date Line, is an imaginary line running from the North pole to the South pole, corresponding its length to the 180th meridian on the surface of the earth.
+The International Date Line Map shows an imaginary line running from the North pole to the South pole, corresponding its length to the 180th meridian on the surface of the earth.
 It demarcates two consecutive calendar days, resulting in the Eastern side of the line ahead by one day and the Western side behind by a day.
-It is the consequence of the worldwide use of timekeeping systems so that the local noon at respective nations corresponds approximately to the time at which the sun crosses the local meridian of longitude.
+It is the consequence of the worldwide use of timekeeping systems so that the local noon in respective nations corresponds approximately to the time at which the sun crosses the local meridian of longitude.

 The prime reason for choosing the 180-degree meridian as the IDL, is due to its crossing through open oceans in the central pacific, with little deviations to keep the nations on the same day and date.
-Thus, the International Meridian Conference, held in Washington, D.C., in 1884, decided the International Date Line to address the problems of varying time and dates.
+Thus, the International Meridian Conference, held in Washington, D.C., in 1884, decided on the International Date Line map to address the problems of varying times and dates.
 The location of IDL was determined on both land and adjacent territorial waters as well as open seas.
 All nations have the freedom to decide their Standard Time Zones, applicable only to their land and territorial waters.
-This is also called de facto line, since it is based on national laws and does not fall under the jurisdiction of international laws.
+This is also called the de facto line since it is based on national laws and does not fall under the jurisdiction of international laws.
 Whereas the de jure line is the Nautical Date Line, which is constructed by an international agreement.
-It differs than the International Date Line.
-It recommends all ships, both military and civilian to adopt hourly Standard Time Zones in the high seas.
-It follows the 180-degree meridian unless interrupted by the territorial waters, in which case, they are expected to adopt to the standard time of the country.
+It differs from the International Date Line.
+It recommends all ships, both military and civilian to adopt hourly Standard Time Zones on the high seas.
+It follows the 180-degree meridian unless interrupted by the territorial waters, in which case, they are expected to adapt to the standard time of the country.

-Regions like Samoa, Tokelau, Wallis and Futuna, Fiji, Tonga, Tuvalu and New Zealand’s Kermadec Islands and Chatham Islands, fall West of the IDL and are on the same dates.
-Whereas regions like American Samoa, the Cook Islands, Niue and French Polynesia lie on the east of the IDL and lag by a day.
-The IDL, returning to 180th meridian runs in sync, until reaching Antarctica.
+Regions like Samoa, Tokelau, Wallis and Futuna, Fiji, Tonga, Tuvalu, and New Zealand’s Kermadec Islands and the Chatham Islands, fall West of the IDL and are on the same dates.
+Whereas regions like American Samoa, the Cook Islands, Niue, and French Polynesia lie on the east of the IDL and lag by a day.
+The IDL, returning to the 180th meridian runs in sync until reaching Antarctica.
 Conventionally, the IDL is not drawn through Antarctica on the maps.

-Hence, moving from East to West, a traveler would gain time.
+Hence, by moving from East to West, a traveler would gain time.
 Contradictory to this, an individual traveling from West to East would lose a day.
-But this varies depending on the time zone followed by the respective nations, implying the difference to be not always 24 hours.
+But this varies depending on the time zone followed by the respective nations, implying the difference is not always 24 hours.